|

 music with his kanjira in the form of korvais

-and morhas.
-He began accompanying bhajans
+and moras.
+He began accompanying bhajans and

-able with 1 hand to repeat anything a mridangam
+with 1 hand to repeat anything a mridangam

 player could do with 2 hands at that time.